 One final note.
 Neurotransmitter balance is key to taming ADHD.
 I strongly caution you to take it slow if you’re just starting out with nootropics.
 Carefully read each of the extended articles in the List of Nootropics you are considering trying.

-You need to be careful about side effects, prescription drug interactions, dosages and how your body reacts to each supplement.
+You need to be careful about side effects, prescription drug interactions, dosages and how your body reacts to each supplement to ensure healthy brain function.

-But I’m confident that with careful planning and a long-term commitment, you can be as successful as I have been in living and thriving with ADHD or ADD.
+But I’m confident that with careful planning and a long-term commitment, your cognitive enhancement will be just as successful as I have been in living and thriving with my Adult ADD.

 [i] Arnsten A.F., Li B.M.
 “Neurobiology of executive functions: catecholamine influences on prefrontal cortical functions.”
 Biological Psychiatry.
 2005 Jun 1;57(11):1377-84. (source)